guidogagl/LSMDB/README.md

 Public methods:

-- **selectTableRow():void** - the function uses a handle, able to detect the selection of a row table, in order to return the information contained in that row
+- **selectTableRow():void** - the function uses a handler, able to detect the selection of a row table, in order to return the information contained in that row
 - **selectTableMessages():void** - the function uses a handle, able to detect the selection of a row table, in order to return the information contained in that row